nickzxcv/route53/README.md

 # route53
 Some scripts for monitoring Amazon AWS route53.
-These were written a few years ago, now boto3 and/or AWS Route 53 Traffic Flow could be improvements.
+These were written a few years ago, now AWS Route 53 Traffic Flow could be an improvement.
+Updated to use boto3.

 * route53-get-tree.py